Liverpool Giants to return for third time

 Jean Luc Courcoult, founder and artistic director of Royal de Luxe, said: "The welcome we receive from the people of the city warms our hearts and we are excited about not only bringing a brand new story to Liverpool, but also to exploring beautiful Wirral for the first time."

-Although it will be the Giants' last outing in Liverpool, Mr Anderson said it is "not the end of spectacular theatre in Liverpool, we will continue to push the boundaries in that regard."
+Although it will be the Giants' last outing in Liverpool, Mr Anderson said it is "not the end of spectacular theatre in Liverpool, we will continue to push the boundaries in that regard".

 The Giants first visited in 2012 for a production inspired by the Titanic which saw the Little Girl Giant travel through the city with her dog Xolo to meet the Diver.